The Monstera adansonii belongs to the Araceae family and is sometimes known as Monstera Friedrichsthalii.

 This plant is famous for its fenestrations and is grown for its unique-looking leaves.

 However, the plant does not easily achieve these fenestrations that it is so well known for.

 Monstera Adansonii wilts mostly due to underwatering.
-However, there are other factors that also cause its leaves to start wilting.
-Reasons such as overwatering, low humidity, fertilizer, pest, diseases, and temperature stress.
+However, other factors also cause its leaves to start wilting.
+Reasons include overwatering, low humidity, fertilizer, pest, diseases, and temperature stress.
 The best thing to do is to change its watering schedule and see if the wilting stops.
-If it does not, then look into issues related to pests or rotting of the roots.

 Reasons Why Your Monstera Adansonii is Wilting

 There are several reasons why your Monstera adansonii care might not be on point.

 Underwatering is the main cause behind why your Monstera Adansonii is wilting.
 Underwatering causes the soil to dry up, and your plant will not have enough water to survive.